 The split-screen videos on Fender Play.

 When you’re learning guitar, there are a lot of things to be thinking about.
-Bria really appreciated the split-screens so she could see the fingerings up close as well as the strumming patterns.
+My daughter really appreciated the split-screens so she could see the fingerings up close as well as the strumming patterns.
 Many of the videos also feature an over-the-shoulder angle which makes it even easier to understand the fingerings for the chords.

 You can access Fender Play on your phone or your computer.

 While it’s certainly a bit easier to do on her laptop, it’s nice that there is also an app that can be used on your phone if for some reason you don’t have access to a larger screen.
 The greatest thing is that you can really learn the guitar anywhere—wherever is convenient for you.
-The Fender Play interface is extremely easy to navigate which makes Bria much more likely to want to sit down and use it.
+The Fender Play interface is extremely easy to navigate which makes my daughter much more likely to want to sit down and use it.

-What I love about Fender Play:
+What I love about Fender Play as a parent:

 Fender Play is an affordable alternative to in person guitar lessons